blaisedias/jivelite/README.new.visualisation.features.md

   * `Artwork, Text and Analog VU Meter` (mini vu meter)
   * `Artwork, Text and Spectrum Analyzer` (mini spectrum meter)

-For consistency of the layout of the `Artwork and Text` now playing viwew has been altered.
+For consistency of the layout of the `Artwork and Text` now playing view has been altered.

 # VU Meter enhancements
 ## Details
-To provide a timely user experience VU meter images are resized once when the image is discovered (registered) and stored as bmp files in a "disk cache" which is at `~/.jivelite/userpath/visucache`
+To provide a timely user experience VU meter images are resized once when the image is discovered (registered) and stored in a "disk cache" which is at `~/.jivelite/userpath/resized_cache`

 Doing it this way avoids repeated resize operations when Jivelite starts up.
 The resize operations take a noticeable amount of time especially on low powered raspberry PIs.

 The trade-off is more disk space is used also see section on piCorePlayer

-**Note:** resizing VUMeters is capped to the resolution of `1280x800`, scaling for larger resolutions crashes Jivelite.
+**Note:** resizing VU Meters is capped to the resolution of `1280x800`, scaling for larger resolutions crashes Jivelite.

 ## Selection
 It is now possible to change the VU Meter displayed without restarting Jivelite